mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 | [3.11](https://datatracker.ietf.org/doc/html/rfc7667#section-3.11) | Topo-Asymmetric | Possibly | Note-Warn, <br> Note-MCast, <br> Note-MTU |

 Note-NAT:
-: QUIC {{!RFC9000}} doesn't support NAT traversal.
+: Not supported, because QUIC {{!RFC9000}} does not support NAT traversal.

 Note-MTU:
-: Supported, but may require MTU adaptation.
+: Supported, but might require MTU adaptation.

 Note-Sec:
-: Note that RoQ provides mandatory security, and other RTP transports do not. {{sec-considerations}} describes strategies to prevent the inadvertent disclosure of RTP sessions to unintended third parties.
+: Note that because RoQ uses QUIC as its underlying transport, and QUIC authenticates the entirety of each packet and encrypts as much of each packet as is practical, RoQ secures both RTP headers and RTP payloads, while other RTP transports do not. {{sec-considerations}} describes strategies to prevent the inadvertent disclosure of RTP sessions to unintended third parties.

 Note-MCast:
-: QUIC {{!RFC9000}} cannot be used for multicast paths.
+: Not supported, because QUIC {{!RFC9000}} does not support IP multicast paths.

 Note-UCast-MCast:
 : The topology refers to a *Distribution Source*, which receives and relays RTP